 Consortium Director, Consortium for Verification Technology

-Dr. Sara Pozzi will discuss the challenges of nuclear proliferation and the recent advances in science and technology that contribute to stopping the spread of overt and covert nuclear weapons programs.
+Dr. Sara Pozzi discussed the challenges of nuclear proliferation and the recent advances in science and technology that contribute to stopping the spread of overt and covert nuclear weapons programs.
 Part of her timely lecture will include findings from the Consortium for Verification Technology, a consortium of 12 universities and nine national laboratories working together on these issues.
-She will describe the Consortium’s studies on the fundamental emissions from nuclear fission, and the development of new detection systems for nuclear materials detection, localization, and characterization.
-Using the recent nuclear test events in North Korea, Dr. Pozzi will also explore the detection and characterization of nuclear explosions.
+She described the Consortium’s studies on the fundamental emissions from nuclear fission, and the development of new detection systems for nuclear materials detection, localization, and characterization.
+Using the recent nuclear test events in North Korea, Dr. Pozzi also explored the detection and characterization of nuclear explosions.

 When Cisler’s life and the aims of the Holley Foundation were considered, it seemed the best way to honor his memory would be to focus the Holley resources on the improvement of science education, especially in the pre-college years.
 In addition to his membership on the Foundation Board, Cisler was also director of the Thomas Alva Edison Foundation, an organization dedicated to inspiring and rewarding an interest in science among youth.

 The focus on pre-college science education fits particularly well at Lawrence Tech.
 LTU's Marburger STEM Center provides a variety of programs for K-12 students to spark their interest in science, technology, engineering and mathematics (STEM) and nurture the success in these fields.
 Among them are eXtreme Science Saturdays, which offers hands-on workshops in chemistry, biology, and computer science; annual summer technology camps for high school students; Robofest, an annual international youth robotics competition; and the Blue Devil Scholars Program in partnership with the Detroit Public Schools Community District and Southfield Public Schools.